yohanlegars/Semantic_Segmentation_Annotations/README.md

 ```

 wait until the model has been succesfully been built.
 You can see its status on a web UI by entering `localhost:8070` in Google Chrome.
-Here's an example illustrating the utilization of the Computer Vision Annotation Tool (CVAT) for the purpose of annotating rays of sunlight:
+Here's an example illustrating the utilization of CVAT for the purpose of annotating rays of sunlight: